 Provider frequently asked questions

-The frequently asked questions on this page provides information to early childhood education and care services about how to take part in the reforms to the sector.
+The frequently asked questions on this page provide information to early childhood education and care services about how to take part in the reforms to the sector.

 The early childhood education and care workforce is critical to the delivery of the state’s vision for the early childhood system, but we are experiencing a national shortage of early childhood educators and teachers.